Evaporation rates and vertical pressure required

 Vertical pressure required.

-The evaporation rates given in the table above are only valid for the classic sandwich covers if sufficient vertical pressure is exerted to prevent "leakage" of air, via slits between the rubber seal and the top surface of the microplate.
+The evaporation rates given in the table above are only valid if sufficient vertical pressure is exerted to prevent "leakage" of air, via slits between the rubber seal and the top surface of the microplate.
 This minimal force required is in the order of 100-200 N (10-20 kg) and is dependent on the flatness of the top surface of the microplate.
 Our clamps systems are made to apply these forces.

 With our "Robot-friendly covers", we have done extra efforts to make the seal surface (there where the seals make contact with the walls of the wells) as flat as possible; the carbon plate - that is accurately attached to the seal - plays an important role in this respect.
 This results in a very narrow slit between the well walls on the one hand, and the seal on the other, even in the absence of any active clamping (so in the absence of a vertical force other than gravity).
-This slit will be maximally in the order of 0.05 mm, and has been experimentally shown (in evaporation studies) to have no significant increasing effect on the total exchange of headspace air rate (mainly through the holes in the seal above the centre of all wells).
-This - however - is only true if there are no vibrations causing movements of the covers relative to the microplate.
+This slit will be maximally in the order of 0.1 mm, provided the MTP is fully flat at the top as well (which is not the case for all MTPs, and can differ from batch-to-batch), and has exactly a 9 or 18 mm well-to-well distance (which is not always the case, especially not for some polypropylene 96-well MTPs).
+However, even such a small slit (in the order of 0.1mm) has been experimentally shown (in evaporation studies) to have a measurable increasing effect on the total exchange of headspace air rate, and so the evaporation rates found in the corner wells in comparison to the center wells.
+One of the ways that the resulting absolute differences in terms of remaining culture volumes can be reduced is by increasing the humidity in the incubator.

 Contact us